timhyc19/timhyc19/README.md

 - ⚡ Fun fact: ...
 -->
 :mortar_board:
-My name's Tim, I'm a second year Computer Science student at the University of Waterloo, with experience in Data Science and Machine Learning.
+My name's Tim, I'm a 3rd year Computer Science student at the University of Waterloo, with experience in Data Science and Machine Learning.

 My first internship was in a government consulting sector (Transport Canada) as a SWE / Data Scientist.
 I was the lead developer for a time series and regression based software to predict road collision behaviours.
 My other responsibilities included communicating with clients on weekly deliverables, and collaborating with senior economists / analysts to optimize our solution.